takn/wordGame/README.md

 immediately displays.

 Dagger needs to be implemented as well, but the structure for it is there.
 Two components are needed, an app component scope and an activity component scope.
-That would be sufficient
+There is minor lint issues to clean up.
+I like to clean up lint before moving into UI work.